-3 Continue into the narrow Butter Market which developed on the north (cooler) side of the Market.
+Continue into the narrow Butter Market which developed on the north (cooler) side of the Market.
 The buildings to the right are infill of the wide Market Place whilst those on the left follow the original building lines.
-The lies an early 14th C last surviving one in England.
-The Upper High Street area was once occupied by the livestock market, the cobbled areas mark where the cattle and pigs were penned.

-Saracens Head has changed much over the years but behind the façade cruck built hall house and cross wing.
+The Saracens Head has changed much over the years but behind the façade lies an early 14th C cruck built hall house and cross wing.